royalapplications/docs/src/r2022/royalserver/general/logging.md

 **Log Separator**
 Specifies a separation character in the Log File.
 Possible values are ` ` (space), `,`, `|` or `#` .

+## Windows Event Log
+If enabled, Royal Server logs to the Windows Event Log "Royal Server" with the specified Log Level and Separator.

 > [!NOTE]
 > In rare cases where Royal Server cannot start properly catastrophic errors are logged in the `Application` log of the Windows Event Log.